Medically Reviewed

 Substance use disorder (SUD), the medical condition defined by a compulsive use of a substance despite negative consequences, is a disease that affects people’s mental and physical health, personal and professional relationships, finances, and career.1 More than 40 million people aged 12 and older were identified as having drug or alcohol use disorders in the United States in 2020, but only about 4 million of those individuals (10%) received treatment.2 Addiction is treatable, recovery is possible, and the differences in people before and after drugs can be incredible.

-Drug misuse and abuse are prevalent issues in the United States.
+Drug use is a prevalent issue in the United States.
 The following information provides an overview of some of the statistics:2,3

 Before Quitting Methamphetamines